wesselvanderaart/cgls-docker/Readme.md

 # Setup & Build
 Because of restrictions you have build the image yourself.
 - Login to your Chaos acount and download the Chaos license server for linux.
-Place it in root with the Dockerfile.
+Place it in the directory with the Dockerfile.

 - Create a JSON file called chaos_cred.json with the following content: